Interview Query

 • Time between order placement and order receipt

-Since the main interest is in increasing customer orders on the platform and retaining customers, the key metrics to determine if the feature is working properly are average delivery times per hour and the number of customer orders.
+Since the main interest is increasing customer orders on the platform and retaining customers, the key metrics to determine if the feature is working properly are average delivery times per hour and the number of customer orders.

 • Test Hypothesis or Actionable Recommendations: